bielrv/Git-Cookbook/README.md

 1. Avoid lazy commit messages at any cost
 1. Avoid whitespace changes together with code changes
 1. Commit early and often.

+# <a id="12"></a> 12.
+Atom
+Atom is included since it is github's code editor.

+Useful packages:
+- atom-beautify
+- autocomplete-python
+- hydrogen
+- markdown-writer
+- markdown-preview
+- html-preview